ThePalad1n/jsrpg/README.md

 ## Todo

-- Additional areas | more flushed story
+- [ ] Additional areas | more flushed story

-- Cut down on code size with better modularization
+- [ ] Cut down on code size with better modularization

-- Add minigames and mini fights
+- [ ] Add minigames and mini fights

-- Add crafting system
+- [ ] Add crafting system

-- Add ability to sell items to shop
+- [ ] Add ability to sell items to shop

-- Add ability to scrap items for crafting materials
+- [ ] Add ability to scrap items for crafting materials

-- Add endgame and a BBEG
+- [ ] Add endgame and a BBEG

-- Rarity for equipped items
+- [ ] Rarity for equipped items

-- Unique death scenes and possibility for 'revival blessing'
+- [ ] Unique death scenes and possibility for 'revival blessing'

-- And more
+- [x] And info/help section

+- [x] Changed healing to short/long rest system